 23. Khao Phra Tamnak – Explore The Best

 Resting at the peak of the forested hill which is located between South Pattaya and Jomtien, stands this gigantic Buddha statue which is called Wat Phra Yai.
 The statue originated at the time when Pattaya was a small fishing village.
-Standing here one can enjoy the panoramic view of the Pattaya city and the Bay which is picturesque.
-Taking an off road from the main city centre, visiting this place is one of the ideal activities to do in Pattaya.
+Standing there one can enjoy the panoramic view of Pattaya city and the Bay which is picturesque.
+Taking an off-road from the main city center, visiting this place is one of the ideal activities to do in Pattaya.

 Location: Bo Put, Ko Samui District, Surat Thani, Thailand

 Timings: Open 24 hours

 24. Mae Sai Thong – Taste The Mango Rice

 Mango sticky rice is one of the staple street foods which can be found in every street of Thailand.
 Despite such a commonly available food, Mai Sai Thong is famous for the mango rice for which it is featured in the Lonely Planet.
 People come from far and wide come to this place to get the taste of the mango sticky rice.
 Though the Mango’s ripe in the hot-dry season, one can find one stall selling mangoes throughout the year.
 If you’re thinking about what to do in Pattaya, visiting this street can be on your list.

 Location: Sukhumvit Road, Tambon Nong Prue, Amphoe Banglamung, Chonburi, 20150, Thailand

 Suggested Read: 12 Tips For Backpacking In Thailand: A List Of Do’s & Don’ts